f4str/anime-info-displayer/README.md

 This program uses SQLite to store searchable anime entries.
 More information about [SQLite](https://www.sqlite.org/index.html)

-The database is stored in the `/parser/db.sqlite` file.
-These entries may become outdated so the database can be updated using the `/parser/database.py` file.
-Update by going to the `/parser/` directory and running the command
+The database is stored in the `models/db.sqlite` file.
+These entries may become outdated so the database can be updated using the `models/database.py` file.
+Update by going to the `models` directory and running the command

 ```shell
 python -m database.py